 - Uniform Lifetime Table - use this if your spouse is not your sole beneficiary or your spouse is not more than 10 years younger

 - Single Life Expectancy Table - use this if you are a beneficiary of an account (an inherited IRA)

+If you have multiple retirement accounts, combine the calculated RMD for each individual account and you have your total RMD amount that must be withdrawn for that year.
 See the worksheets to calculate required minimum distributions and the FAQ below for different rules that may apply to 403(b) plans.

 How are RMDs taxed?

 You will be taxed at your ordinary income tax rate on the amount of the withdrawn RMD.

 Can the penalty for not taking the full RMD be waived?

 Yes, the penalty may be waived if the account owner establishes that the shortfall in distributions was due to reasonable error and that reasonable steps are being taken to remedy the shortfall.
 To qualify for this pardon, you must file Form 5329 and attach a letter of explanation.
 See the IRS instructions to submit Form 5329.

 What are the RMD requirements for inherited IRA beneficiaries?